welbornprod/git-commands/README.md

 ./makelinks.sh --remove
 ```

-It will give you a change to confirm removal of any symlinks that match the
+It will give you a chance to confirm removal of any symlinks that match the
  git-* file names in this directory.

 ## Dependencies: